vibbits/training-material/topics/R/tutorials/Vectors_Factors/tutorial.md

 > sample(1:6, 10, replace=TRUE)
 [1] 2 2 5 3 5 3 5 6 3 5
 ```
 You tell sample() to return 10 values, each in the range 1:6.
 Because every roll of dice is independent, you sample with replacement.
-This means that you put the element you’ve drawn back into the list of values to choose from.
+This means that you put the element you?ve drawn back into the list of values to choose from.

 > ##### {% icon hands_on %} Hands-on: Exercise 4c
 >